How to Write an Apartment Address Perfectly

 Apartment Address Tip: Ideally you want to use as few lines as possible for the delivery address.

-2. Begin with the Full Name of the Recipient
+2. Start With the Recipient's Full Name

 For example: